hitd/hitd/Readme.md

 If you want to launch a distributed application, you will need severals YMLs, and to launch the hitd server by yourself, or submit a PR. ;)

-### Manually

-If you launch an hitd-server without YML files, it won't launch applicative microservices.
-Still, the hitd-launch microservice, will be launched, and you willbe able to use a cleitn sendind request to it so it launch a specific services.
-`hitd-vantage`  provide an easy way to launch a service without coding the launcher.
-With this REPL too, you will be able to launch, start or debug a microservice.

 <!---